jackmaden/philosophybreak/src/pages/articles/thomas-nagel-why-humor-best-stance-towards-life-absurdity/index.md

 In his [1971 essay The Absurd](https://philosophy.as.uky.edu/sites/default/files/The%20Absurd%20-%20Thomas%20Nagel.pdf), Nagel writes:

->“We step back to find that the whole system of justification and criticism, which controls our choices and supports our claims to rationality, rests on responses and habits that we never question...
-We see ourselves from outside, and all the contingency and specificity of our aims and pursuits become clear.”
+>We step back to find that the whole system of justification and criticism, which controls our choices and supports our claims to rationality, rests on responses and habits that we never question...
+We see ourselves from outside, and all the contingency and specificity of our aims and pursuits become clear.

 “Yet,” he continues, “when we take this view and recognize what we do as arbitrary, it does not disengage us from life, and _there lies our absurdity_: not in the fact that such an external view can be taken of us, but in the fact that we ourselves can take it, without ceasing to be the persons whose ultimate concerns are so coolly regarded.”